NatelEnergy/grafana-button-panel/README.md

 ## Simple Button Panel

-This is a panel with some buttons on it
+This is a panel used for requesting NX and CCM licenes in the "License Info" dashboard.

 #### Changelog